grettke/help/Org-Mode_Fundamentals.md

     > Export code and/or results

     Always share source blocks and their results.
 Whether or not to generate a result for a particular source block is configured per-block.
-If you don&rsquo;t want to share a result for a source block then disable storage of results on that block.
+If you don't want to share a result for a source block then disable storage of results on that block.

     ```emacs-lisp
     (help/set-org-babel-default-header-args :exports "both")
     ```

     Use inline Source-Blocks to provide values read as part of the document.
-Don&rsquo;t show their source code.
+Don't show their source code.
 Allows inline Source-Blocks to function as *rich* macros when combined with `org-sbe`.

     ```emacs-lisp
     (help/set-org-babel-default-inline-header-args :exports "results")